 We also reminded legislators that with a fact sheet that our partners used throughout the session.

-First-time advocate Haley Jo Lewis, a Seattle U student and our project assistant, reflects on her experience in this My HHAD reflection by Haley Lewis FINAL 2-11-14.
 In addition to our team advocating in person, one of our students hosted a campus photo booth where Seattle U students could snap pictures of themselves with advocacy messages and post them on social media.
 Our student Tiana shared her nine tips for a successful photo booth advocacy event on Firesteel.

 The campus photo booth was back, and more successful than ever!
 Meanwhile, advocates in Olympia shared with legislators this handy Homeless Children and Youth infographic CLS NOV 26 FINAL, created by our project assistant Krista Kent.